iclr-blogposts/2024/_posts/2024-05-07-unraveling-the-impact-of-training-samples.md

 {% include figure.html path="assets/img/2024-05-07-unraveling-the-impact-of-training-samples/datamodel_our_exp.png" class="img-fluid"  %}

-It's crucial to note that the displayed margins represent averages across 100 models trained on $S_i$.
-This underscores a limitation of linear datamodeling: achieving stability demands training a sufficient number of models for each subset.
-The figures' interpretation involves averaging over 100 models.
-When the true margins aren't averaged across a significant number of models, it becomes apparent that the linearity of the test is affected.

 Despite the simplicity and accuracy of datamodels in predictions, training them for specific examples in large-scale scenarios poses challenges.
-Imagine training datamodels for ImageNet's set of target examples, requiring training numerous models from scratch using ImageNet's 1000-class training dataset.
-To ensure stable prediction performance, extensive averaging of models is necessary to attain accurate output predictions.
+Imagine training datamodels for ImageNet's set of target examples, requiring training numerous models from scratch using ImageNet's 1000-class training dataset. **Ensuring stable prediction performance requires extensive computational resources, which is prohibitively expensive for modern foundation models**.

 ### TRAK <d-cite key="park2023trak"></d-cite>
 Inspired by Datamodeling framework and motivated to circumvent its expensive training cost, in ***TRAK:Attributing Model Behavior at Scale***, Ilyas et al. <d-cite key="park2023trak"></d-cite> propose a new data attribution framework, *Tracing with the Randomly-Projected After Kernel* (TRAK).